New York's 148th State Assembly district

 New York's 148th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Joseph Giglio since 2013.
+It has been represented by former Congressman Joe Sempolinski since 2025, succeeding Joseph Giglio.

 Geography

 District 148 contains all of Allegany and Cattaraugus counties and portions of Steuben County.

+The district is entirely within New York's 23rd congressional district, and overlaps the 57th and 58th districts of the New York State Senate.